Azure/acr/docs/preview/continuous-patching/README.md

         workflow type: continuouspatchv1
 ```

-If scan is successful but patch isn’t (with a previous patched image available)
+If scan is successful but patch isn't (with a previous patched image available)
 ```sh
 image: import:dotnetapp-manual
         scan status: Succeeded